AhmedSaa3d/HotSpot-Site-Design/README.md

 # HotSpot-Site-Design
-This is show a simple site for hotspots site.
+This is show a simple responsive site for hotspots site.
 # Covered Topics :
 - html5
 - css3